brianroysar/DH110/ASSIGNMENT07/README.md

 ## Tasks

 ### Primary Tasks
-1. Integrated Route Finding
+1. Integrated Route Finding: Find the most optimal route that uses Jakarta's public transportations systems and that are tailored to the users needs
-2. Recommended Activities
+2. Recommended Activities: Find fun things to do along the user's route

 ### Minor/Secondary Tasks/Funtions
-1. Login/Signup
+1. Login/Signup: Create or access your account
-2. Live map/status during your route
+2. Live map/status during your route: See where you are at during the commute

 ## Interactive Prototype